brunomacedo1203/Mol-Wise/prompt-base.md

 [OBS: Versão em português abaixo]

-🧪 Mol Wise – Update!
+🧪 Mol Class – Update!

 Hey everyone!
-Here’s a quick update on my project Mol Wise — a chemistry-focused web app I’ve been building to help students and teachers with chemical calculations and element data.
+Here's a quick update on my project Mol Class — a chemistry-focused web app I've been building to help students and teachers with chemical calculations and element data.

 Since the last post, I’ve made some improvements: